PratikChavhan/iWork/SRS/SRS Freelance.md

 - Freelancers are individuals who offer their services to clients on a freelance basis.
 - Admins are responsible for managing the website and ensuring that it runs smoothly.

-- **Workflows:**
-- Client Workflow
+### Workflows:
-	- User Registration:
+- **Client Workflow**
-		- Clients register on the platform by providing necessary information such as name, email, and password.
+	- **User Registration:** Clients register on the platform by providing necessary information such as name, email, and password.
-	- Profile Creation:
-		- Clients create and complete their profiles, adding details like company information, project history, and contact details.
+	- **Profile Creation:** Clients create and complete their profiles, adding details like company information, project history, and contact details.
-	- Browsing Freelancers:
-		- Clients search and browse through the profiles of freelancers based on skills, ratings, and past work.
+	- **Browsing Freelancers:** Clients search and browse through the profiles of freelancers based on skills, ratings, and past work.
-	- Freelancer Evaluation:
-		- Clients review freelancer profiles, past work, and bids to make an informed decision.
+	- **Freelancer Evaluation:** Clients review freelancer profiles, past work, and bids to make an informed decision.
-	- Freelancer Selection:
-		- Clients choose a freelancer for their project and award them the job.
+	- **Freelancer Selection:** Clients choose a freelancer for their project and award them the job.
-	- Communication and Collaboration:
-		- Clients and freelancers communicate within the platform, discussing project details, milestones, and progress.
+	- **Communication and Collaboration:** Clients and freelancers communicate within the platform, discussing project details, milestones, and progress.
-	- Payment Setup:
-		- Clients set up project payments using the platform's payment system, which may include funding an escrow account.
+	- **Payment Setup:** Clients set up project payments using the platform's payment system, which may include funding an escrow account.
-	- Project Completion:
-		- Clients review and approve the completed project, releasing funds to the freelancer.
+	- **Project Completion:** Clients review and approve the completed project, releasing funds to the freelancer.

-- Freelancer Workflow
-	- User Registration:
+- **Freelancer Workflow**
-		- Freelancers register on the platform by providing necessary information such as name, email, and password.
+	- **User Registration:** Freelancers register on the platform by providing necessary information such as name, email, and password.
-	- Profile Creation:
-		- Freelancers complete their profiles, adding details like skills, experience, portfolio, and hourly rates.
+	- **Profile Creation:** Freelancers complete their profiles, adding details like skills, experience, portfolio, and hourly rates.
-	- Collaboration:
-		- Frelancer can collaborate/match with fellow freelancer as team and add post in catlog.
+	- **Collaboration:** Freelancer can collaborate/match with fellow freelancer as team and add post in catlog.
-	- Catalog:
-		- Freelancer will post all his skills and hourly rates so that it can be visited by clients.
+	- **Catalog:**  Freelancer will post all his skills and hourly rates so that it can be visited by clients.
-	- Client Interaction:
-		- Freelancers engage with clients through messages or other communication tools to discuss project details.
+	- **Client Interaction:** Freelancers engage with clients through messages or other communication tools to discuss project details.
-	- Project Commencement:
-		- Once project awarded, freelancers begin working on the project, updating clients on progress.
+	- **Project Commencement:** Once project awarded, freelancers begin working on the project, updating clients on progress.
-	- Milestone Completion:
-		- Freelancers may submit completed project milestones for client review and approval.
+	- **Milestone Completion:** Freelancers may submit completed project milestones for client review and approval.
-	- Payment Release:
-		- Upon project completion and client approval, funds are released from escrow to the freelancer.
+	- **Payment Release:** Upon project completion and client approval, funds are released from escrow to the freelancer.
-	- Client Feedback:
-		- Freelancers receive feedback and ratings from clients, contributing to their overall profile reputation.
+	- **Client Feedback:** Freelancers receive feedback and ratings from clients, contributing to their overall profile reputation.

-- Admin Workflow
+- **Admin Workflow**
-	- Login to Admin Dashboard:
-		- The admin logs in to the admin dashboard using secure credentials.
+	- **Admin Dashboard:** The admin logs in to the admin dashboard using secure credentials.
 	- User Management:
 		- Admins have access to user management tools to review and manage user accounts, including verifying new registrations and addressing any account-related issues.
 	- Catalog Oversight: